vugn/vugn/README.md

 ## <h3 align="left">:star_and_crescent: Ayah of the Day</h3>

 <!-- AYAHADAY:START -->
-<sub>_The Cow_</sub><br>
+<sub>_The Victory_</sub><br>
-**Surah Al-Baqarah** (2: 211)
+**Surah Al-Fath** (48: 15)

-> Ask the Children of Israel how many clear signs We have given them.
-And whoever trades Allah’s favour—after receiving it—˹for disbelief˺ should know that Allah is indeed severe in punishment.
+> Those who stayed behind will say, when you ˹believers˺ set out to take the spoils of war, “Let us accompany you.”
+They wish to change Allah’s promise.
+Say, ˹O Prophet,˺ “You will not accompany us.
+This is what Allah has said before.”
+They will then say, “In fact, you are driven by jealousy against us!”
+The truth is: they can hardly comprehend.

-— Muharram 15, 1446H
+— Muharram 16, 1446H
 <!-- AYAHADAY:END -->

 <br>